Useful information on installing a STARLINK satellite internet dish on a longer pole

 Starlink high performance dish, the cable cannot be routed inside the pole 400H

-The cable cannot be routed down the inside of the pole, which limits the length of the latter that can be clamped to and thus the install's strength.
+The cable cannot be routed down the inside of the 'high performance Starlink' pole, which limits the length of the latter that can be clamped to and thus the install's strength.
 By far the best solution we have heard of comes from Steve at Fastdog (see picture).
 He drilled a 32mm hole in one half of the 1.5" pole coupler using a standard multi-material holesaw.
 The cable can then be routed through said hole and hey presto, a seriously strong install of a Starlink High Performance dish!

 The man's a genius......